GamuNetwork/.github/profile/README.md

-# Ortelo
+# Gamu

 This is a multiplayer gaming platform, allowing people to play together

 ## Avaliables games
-- Othello
-- Tic Tac Toe
+Nothing for now

 ## Where to play ?
-the platform can be found at [https://lila.vps.boxtoplay.com/](Ortelo).
+The platform is not currently deployed

 Have fun !